USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_compute_environment.md

 ## 3.2.2 netCDF library

 Most of the CMAQ input files (the rest are in ASCII format) and all output files are in netCDF format.
 Hence netCDF library is an essential component of the CMAQ model.
 The netCDF library is avaialbe for download at http://www.unidata.ucar.edu/software/netcdf/ and users should follow the instructions for proper installation.
-Users should install **classic shared netCDF C and Fortran libraries only without netCDF4, HDF5, HDF4, DAP client, and PnetCDF, or zlib support.** In order to do so, users should provide the appropriate flags to build and install minimal netCDF-3 with no DAP client support, such as --disable-netcdf-4 and --disable-dap, at the configure stage for netCDF C .
+Users should install **classic shared netCDF C and Fortran libraries only without netCDF4, HDF5, HDF4, DAP client, PnetCDF, or zlib support.** In order to do so, users should provide the appropriate flags to build and install minimal netCDF-3 with no DAP client support, such as --disable-netcdf-4 and --disable-dap, at the configure stage for netCDF C .

 ## 3.2.3 IOAPI library